bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 Tsai released their pre-trained caffe model of their paper "*Deep Image Harmonization*" (CVPR2017)  in their [GitHub](<https://github.com/wasidennis/DeepHarmonization>).
 This is a Tensorflow implementation based on the released caffe network.

 Besides, we discard one inner-most convolutional layer and one inner-most deconvolutional layer to make it suitable for input of 256\*256 size.
-In DIH, to improve the harmonization results, they proposed an additional segmentation branch and compared the performance between networks with or without segmentation branch.
+In DIH, they proposed to use segmentation branch to help propogate semantics to harmonization branch and it contributes considerable improvments.
 So here we inplement this two versions, DIH without  segmentation branch and  DIH with segmentation branch, corresponding to DIH(w/o semantics) and DIH in their paper.

 #### - without  segmentation branch

 We discard the scene parsing branch and preserve the remaining encoder-decoder structure and skip links.
 And this is the version used as one of the baselines in our paper.

-To train DIH(w/o semantics) , run:
+To train DIH(w/o semantics) , under the folder `wo_semantics/`, run:

 `python train.py --data_dir <Your Path to Dataset> --init_lr 0.0001 --batch_size 32`